laoyigrace/subject/doc/source/configuring.rst

 Optional.
 Default: ``file, http``

-A comma separated list of enabled glance stores.
+A comma separated list of enabled subject stores.
 Some available options for this option are (``filesystem``, ``http``, ``rbd``, ``swift``, ``sheepdog``, ``cinder``, ``vmware_datastore``)